Yol (film): Reception

 Vincent Canby, writing for The New York Times, wrote that, although the film addressed significant issues, touching on these issues did not make it great art.
 Canby described it as "a large, decent, ponderous panorama".
 Time critic Richard Corliss declared Güney "a world-class moviemaker".

 In 1982, director Werner Herzog said that Yol is "one of the films that has touched me so deeply — like barely anything else in the last ten years.
 It's just a masterpiece".
 In his 2015 Movie Guide, Leonard Maltin gave it three stars, describing it as "Incisive".
 In 2016, The Hollywood Reporter ranked it the 65th best film to win the Palme d'Or, saying the production was a better story than that on screen.

-Mexican director Alejandro González Iñárritu, who watched the film at a young age, later said in an interview that the this film was the reason he turned to cinema.
-Yol, was one of 15 films Iñárritu exhibited at a film exhibition in Milan in 2016.
+Mexican director Alejandro González Iñárritu, who watched the film at a young age, later said in an interview that this film was the reason he turned to cinema.
+Yol was one of 15 films Iñárritu exhibited at a film exhibition in Milan in 2016.